 The basic consideration for evaluation is determining the progress a child makes based on the Texas Essential Knowledge and Skills.
 Students will be graded on a scale of 0-100.
-Numerical grades shall be used on the report card, as well as on the academic achievement record for all subjects and courses.
-Course grades will be deter-mined by the average of the four (two for semester courses) nine-week grades.
+Numerical grades are used on the report card, as well as on the academic achievement record for all subjects and courses.
+Course grades are determined by the average of the four (two for semester courses) nine-week grades.
 Students must receive a grade of 70 or above to pass the course.
-Conduct grades shall be reported for each student.
+Conduct grades are also reported for each student.

-Grades 9th-12th
+Grades 9th--12th

-Student work shall be graded on 0 to 100 scale.
-Numerical grades are used on report cards and on academic achievement records for all subjects/courses plus a grade of 70 or above to pass the courses, including conduct.
+Student work is graded on Oto 100 scale.
+Numerical grades are used on report cards and on academic achievement records for all subjects/courses.
+A grade of 70 or above to pass the courses, including conduct.

-Graduation Requirements for grade 12 only ,
+Graduation Requirements for grade 12 only